 I do remember going to the Puffin Club.
 They published a very good article about Arthur Ransome and the film using the black and white stills in a far better way than any other magazine.
 I still have the clipping.

 We were very excited because the publishers had just brought out a copy of Swallows and Amazons with a photograph of the two little ships near Cormorant Island on the cover.
 You can’t see us clearly but it was from the scene after Titty had just captured Amazon and both dinghies were being victoriously sailed back to Wild Cat Island by John and Roger, Titty and Susan.
 On the back of the book was a photograph of the Amazons in their red knitted caps waiting in the reeds at the mouth of the Amazon River.
+What I didn’t realise was that 75,000 copies were printed.

 About ten years later Puffin also bought out a copy of Coot Club and The Big Six, the series I worked on behind the camera at the BBC.
 I can remember getting the cast together for the shot of them on the Death and Glory – an old black boat.
 It was a happy time.